Middle School Curriculum

 For families who must purchase a laptop, we understand this may be a financial commitment.
 If you are in need of financial assistance in this area, the school is committed to supporting you by providing a Chromebook loaner for the year.

 Opportunities for public speaking come early and often here.
-Beginning with circle time in the Early Childhood Center classroom and continuing through through each division before culminating with the capstone Senior Project presentation in the Upper School, Community School students earn the confidence to share their story with an audience.
+Beginning with circle time in the Early Childhood Center classroom and continuing through each division before culminating with the capstone Senior Project presentation in the Upper School, our students earn the confidence to share their story with an audience.

-The poise and power of our students' presentations have become a hallmark of a Community School education.
+The poise and power of our students' presentations have become a hallmark of a Sun Valley Community School education.